MaddyMarv/Enemy-outlines/README.md

 ### [Enemy Outlines](https://github.com/MaddyMarv/Enemy-outlines)
-**The short version:** Lets you force outlines on enemies so they are much easier to see.
+**The short version:** Lets you customize and color enemies outlines to easily identify enemies in the hordes!

 **The details:** Standalone mod that lets you constantly highlight specials, elites, and regular enemies.
 If you have trouble spotting enemies in dark areas or during lights-out modifiers, this helps a lot.
 It makes target prioritization much easier without having to constantly spam the ping button.